peering-manager/peering-manager/docs/models/peering/internetexchange.md

 * `Local Autonomous System`: your autonomous system connected to this IX.
 * `Comments`: text to explain what the Internet exchange is for.
 Can use Markdown formatting.
-* `Check BGP Session States`: whether Peering Manager should poll the state of BGP sessions at this IX.
 * `Import Routing Policies`: a list of routing policies to apply when receiving prefixes though BGP sessions at this IX.
 * `Export Routing Policies`: a list of routing policies to apply when